TrigXploit/Obsidian-TTRPG/Dennis/Vampire the masqurade/characters/PCs/Louis/Character-Test.md

   - name: mute
     points: 2
 weaknesses:
-  - This is my 1st weakness
+  - This is my 1st weakness, and i am proud of it that is why im going to keep supplying the weakness with more and more blood until
   - This is my 2nd weakness
 exeperience:
   - this is my 1st experience